prainar/peer/08-feed-with-posts/README.md

    - Test the full feed flow: display, comment, like, error handling.
    - Ensure the UI updates correctly based on API responses.

-## 🧪 Bonus Challenge

-- Add an extra improvement, such as:
-  - Infinite scroll or pagination for the feed.
-  - Enhanced styling for feed items and comments.
-  - Real-time updates for new posts or comments.
-  - Filtering or sorting options for the feed.
-- Document your improvement in your own words at the end of this README.

 ## ✅ Deliverable

 A working feed module with a clean UI, user engagement features, and a functional backend, pushed to GitHub in the `/final` folder.